Evercoder/culori/docs/api.md

 ### Interpolation hints

-Any number in he _colors_ array will be interpreted as an [interpolation hint](https://drafts.csswg.org/css-images-4/#color-stop-syntax):
+Any number in the _colors_ array will be interpreted as an [interpolation hint](https://drafts.csswg.org/css-images-4/#color-stop-syntax):

 ```js
 import { interpolate } from 'culori';